 Water injection has been pretty common in the hot rodding side of the car universe for ages.
 It came over from World War II fighter jets and works on a pretty simple idea.

-Inject water into the intake, and as the water turns into a vapor.
+Inject water into the intake, and the water turns into a vapor.
 Much in the way that sweating works, that evaporation cools everything down.
 That gives you cooler combustion, and cooler combustion temperatures mean you can run lower octane fuels, higher compression, more boost, all without knocking.
 Cooler combustion means you can get an engine to make more power, basically.

 We discussed this when the car came out, but I’d never seen elsewhere that the water reservoir is mounted in the trunk.
 You lift up the carpet and there’s your filler cap.